How to Seduce a Local when Traveling!

 Whether people like to admit it or not, romance is a central part of the desire to travel.

 Now that is quite different from necessarily wanting to hook up left, right and center with the bawdy hosteling crowd.
-(As regularly readers of Language Tsar know, I don’t stay in hostels when traveling.)
+(As regularly readers of the Tsar Experience know, I don’t stay in hostels when traveling.)

 As a strong advocator of engaging and exploring the local community as a traveler (and not behaving like weekender tourist), understanding local social customs, mores and language is essential to having fruitful romantic experiences with local people as you travel.